 2. Sell, sell, sell

 What kind of lifestyle do you really want to live?
 Are you really going to use all that stuff you own?
 For example, is your ski equipment really being used?
 How often have you worn those Louboutins?
 Are you still hanging on to that orange and pink cashmere sweater you bought in the sales because you might wear it ‘someday’?
-Now is the perfect time to put any stuff you don’t use regularly on eBay or Vestaire Collective.
+Now is the perfect time to put any stuff you don’t use regularly on eBay or Vestiaire Collective.
 You can even sell your car and if you really need one, just temporarily hire a car instead.
 After all, you can’t take it all with you around the world.

 3. Rent out your home

 Another great way to quit your job and travel the world is to keep money flowing, even when you’re abroad.
 One easy way to do this is by renting or subletting your space.
 This will give you a steady income each month and also gives you the security of having a place to go back to should the need arise.
 Speak to a local estate agent if you plan to be gone for longer than 6 months; otherwise, try Airbnb – they now have a service where you can hire someone to take care of all the work for short term lettings for a small % of your rental costs.

 4. Make wise investments – and live off them